 In the world of performance cutlery, there are two types of chef knives that serve as multipurpose tools in the kitchen: the classic Western-style chef’s knife and the Japanese-style Santoku knife.
 While both chef knives are similar in purpose, they definitely have their differences, from shape and design to cutting styles and techniques.

-The Santoku Knife vs. The Chef’s Knife
+The Santoku Knife vs. The Chef’s Knife: What’s the Difference?

 As the most popular multipurpose kitchen knives, both the Santoku knife and the chef’s knife can be used for a variety of meal prepping tasks, from slicing meats and fish to chopping fruits and vegetables to mincing herbs and spices.
 However, the differences in design and the way each knife hits the cutting board require different knife skills and cutting techniques in order to use each knife to its fullest potential.
 For a better understanding of the differences and similarities between these two chef knives, let’s take a look at the specifications and uses for each.